5l1v3r1/AI_Samson_2020/README.md

 -Build strenght_encoder.
 -Scale function (make clear code :)  )
 -Build matrix output that compare result_user with result_ml.
+-Build feature name 'Hot_Save' that print each information at each moment in a mem file.

 exemple of use :